 Child’s Pose

-A simple but effective posture for calming the body and mind, Child’s Pose (Balasana) is often used in beginner yoga poses or to relax the back after some shoulder openers.
-It is also helpful in reestablishing a normal heart rate and encourages steady breathing.
+A simple yet effective posture for calming the body and mind, Child’s Pose (Balasana) is often included in beginner yoga poses or used to relax the back after shoulder openers.
+It helps normalise heart rate, encourages steady breathing, and is one of the best yoga poses in any yoga poses list.

-Balasana Child’s Pose engages and stretches the spine extensors while supporting the hips, knees, shoulders, and neck.
+Balasana (Child’s Pose) engages and stretches the spine extensors while supporting the hips, knees, shoulders, and neck.
 It helps to strengthen the core muscles and is an excellent calming posture for both kids and adults with back pain.
+It is often included among the best yoga poses for relaxation and gentle stretching and can be found in a yoga poses list.

 Warrior I

-Warrior I, also known as Virabhadrasana I, balances strength and flexibility while encouraging mindful awareness.
-It strengthens the thighs, calves and abdomen while stretching and opening the shoulders, chest and arms.
+Warrior I, or Virabhadrasana I, balances strength and flexibility while promoting mindfulness.
+It strengthens the thighs, calves, and abdomen, and stretches the shoulders, chest, and arms, making it one of the best yoga poses.

 Warrior II